A Guide to British Pub Grub

 Fisherman’s Pie

 Not in the mood for meat?
 Fisherman’s pie is classic pub grub.
-The pie is made with smoked whitefish in a white or cheddar cheese sauce, and gets baked in the oven topped with mashed potato.
-It can also contain prawns and hard-boiled eggs, and comes served with garden peas.
+The pie is made with smoked whitefish in a white or cheddar cheese sauce, baked in the oven and topped with mashed potato.
+It can also contain prawns and hard-boiled eggs and traditionally comes served with garden peas.

 Fish and Chips